Monitor Your Cloud Architecture and App Dependencies With Datadog CNM | Datadog

 Detect a cloud network outage

 Network outages are a common point of failure in any cloud-hosted environment, and detecting an outage quickly is critical to minimizing its impact on your customers.
-Rather than waiting on a cloud provider to update their status page, you can use NPM to investigate correlated network metrics, client-side request traces, processes, and logs.
+Rather than waiting on a cloud provider to update their status page, you can use CNM to investigate correlated network metrics, client-side request traces, processes, and logs.
 This helps you quickly rule out issues on your end and identify when a cloud provider outage is responsible for your services’ degraded performance.

 Let’s say you receive an alert about spikes in errors and request latency for a subset of your application’s services.
 If the triggered alert seems to be scoped to a particular region or availability zone, it could indicate that a cloud provider network outage is the cause.
-In order to determine if this is the case, you can use Datadog NPM to rule out other possible explanations.
+In order to determine if this is the case, you can use Datadog CNM to rule out other possible explanations.
 Let’s first determine:

-Use NPM to identify networking issues
+Use CNM to identify networking issues

 One possible cause of service latency is too much traffic being sent to a destination endpoint, to the extent that the endpoint cannot keep up with all of its inbound requests.